-As a quick introduction, I was corresponding with Adventure Aaron while he was in South Africa shooting the first episode of his television series called “Alive”.
-I gave him a few suggestions, including the world’s highest bungy jump, which certainly helped him feel “Alive”!
+As a quick introduction, I was corresponding with Adventure Aaron while he was in South Africa shooting a tv show called “Alive”.
+I gave him a few suggestions, including the world’s highest bunjy jump, which certainly helped him feel “Alive”!
 Shortly thereafter, he told me he was planning episode two in New Zealand, and invited me to come along for a week of adventures as a “featured expert” on the show.

 Well, twist my arm.
-Please enjoy my week-in-the-life of shooting an episode of “Alive”.
+Please enjoy my week-in-the-life of shooting a tv show; an episode of “Alive”.

 8:00am: None of us slept well in our Auckland hostel.
 It has nothing to do with the digs, and everything to do with jet lag for Aaron (the producer/host) and Fletcher (the cameraman), and sheer excitement for me.